 Genetic Map Construction

 Using one unique SNP per genotype bin, we created a saturated genetic map.
 The genetic map was constructed using the chromosomal position of each of the SNPs as a starting point for marker ordering along the chromosomes.
-Each chromosome was treated as a large linkage group and each SNP was tested for linkage disequilibrium with all other SNPs with the R/QTL package in the R statistical environment (@R-ref).
-The larger gaps in the map is where there is little marker information and corresponded to centromeric regions (Figure).
+Each chromosome was treated as a large linkage group and each SNP was tested for linkage disequilibrium with all other SNPs with the R/QTL package (Broman et al. 2003) in the R statistical environment (@R-ref).
+The larger gaps in the map is where there is little marker information and corresponded to centromeric regions (Figure 9b).
 These large gaps caused a small problem when ordering the markers and connecting each of the chromosomal arms in the correct order.
 In these ordering chromosomes X, Y, Z we used the physical position of the SNPs to connect the two arms in the correct order.
 The orientation of the scaffolds cannot be determined with the current methods because of we are limited by the size of the population.
 Therefore, scaffolds are placed between adjacent bins determined by lowest recombination probabilities.